Georgia Tech Yellow Jacket Marching Band: Alumni band

-Cross-Registration
+Cross-registration

-Through the Cross-Registration Program in the Georgia Board of Regents, students of other colleges and universities without similar music programs were allowed to march in Georgia Tech's marching band.
-Students from Agnes Scott College, Atlanta College of Art, Clayton College & State University, Columbia Theological Seminary, Emory University, Georgia State University, Interdenominational Theological Center, Kennesaw State University, Mercer University Atlanta, Morehouse College, Morehouse School of Medicine, Morris Brown College, Oglethorpe University, Southern Polytechnic State University, and Spelman College were able to march in Georgia Tech's marching band after a successful audition process.
+Through the Cross Registration Program in the Atlanta Regional Council for Higher Education (ARCHE), students at other colleges and universities without similar music programs are allowed to march in Georgia Tech's marching band.
+Students from Agnes Scott College, Brenau University, Clark Atlanta University, Clayton College & State University, Columbia Theological Seminary, Emory University, Georgia Gwinnett College, Interdenominational Theological Center, Mercer University Atlanta, Morehouse College, Morehouse School of Medicine, Oglethorpe University, Spelman College, and University of West Georgia are able to march in Georgia Tech's marching band after a successful audition process.

 With the inauguration of the Georgia State University Marching Band in 2010 and the Kennesaw State Marching Owls in 2015, Georgia Tech no longer accepts any new wind or percussion cross-registration students.
 Students who had previously marched in the Georgia Tech Marching Band were grandfathered in and allowed to continue, pending a successful audition process.